 Setting Name Selectable Options

-Auto Door Locks
+Auto Door Locks $\checkmark$

-NOTE: When the "Auto Door Locks" ' feature is selected, all doors will lock automatically when the vehicle reaches a speed of

-15 mph (24 km/h).
+NOTE: When the "Auto Door Locks" feature is selected, all doors will lock automatically when the vehicle reaches a speed of 15 mph (24 km/h).

-Auto Unlock On Exit \checkmark
+Auto Unlock On Exit $\checkmark$

 NOTE: When the "Auto Unlock On Exit" feature is selected, all doors will unlock when the vehicle is stopped and the transmission is in the PARK or NEUTRAL position and the driver's door is opened.

-Flash Lights With Lock \checkmark
+Flash Lights With Lock $\checkmark$

-O O front and rear turn signals will flash when the doors are elected with or without the "Sound Horn With Lock" fea-
+NOTE: When the "Flash Lights With Lock" feature is selected, the front and rear turn signals will flash when the doors are locked or unlocked with the key fob.
+This feature may be selected with or without the "Sound Horn With Lock" feature selected.

 Setting Name Selectable Options

 Sound Horn With Lock Off 1st Press 2nd Press

 Sound Horn With Remote Start

-1st Press Of Key Fob Unlocks Driver Door All I Doors
+1st Press Of Key Fob Un- locks Driver Door All Doors

-- When "1st Press Of Key Fob Unlocks: Driver Door" is selected, only the driver's door will unlock on the first press of the key fob unlock button.
-You must push the key fob unlock button twice to unlock the passenger's doors. - When "All Doors" is selected, all of the doors will unlock on the first push of the key fob unlock button. - If the vehicle is programmed "1st Press Of Key Fob Unlocks: All Doors", all doors will unlock no matter which Passive Entry equipped door handle is grasped.
+- When "1st Press Of Key Fob Unlocks: Driver Door" is selected, only the driver's door will unlock on the first press of the key fob UNLOCK button.
+You must push the key fob UNLOCK button twice to unlock the passenger's doors. - When "All Doors" is selected, all of the doors will unlock on the first push of the key fob UNLOCK button. - If the vehicle is programmed "1st Press Of Key Fob Unlocks: All Doors", all doors will unlock no matter which Passive Entry equipped door handle is grasped.
 If "1st Press Of Key Fob Unlocks: Driver Door" is programmed, only the driver's door will unlock when the driver's door is grasped. - With Passive Entry, if "1st Press Of Key Fob Unlocks: Driver Door" is programmed pushing the handle more than once will only result in the driver's door opening.
 If "Driver Door" is selected, once the driver's door is opened, the interior door lock/unlock switch can be used to unlock all doors (or use key fob).